holonym-foundation/waap-examples/waap-plain-nextjs/README.md

 # WaaP Example: Plain + Next.js

-A clean example of integrating WaaP with Next.js using the `@human.tech/waap-sdk` with just `window.silk` withount any other adapters.
+A clean example of integrating WaaP with Next.js using the `@human.tech/waap-sdk` with just `window.waap` withount any other adapters.

 ```bash
 npx gitpick holonym-foundation/waap-examples/tree/main/waap-plain-nextjs